minimaxir/imgmaker/README.md

 ## Usage

-First, you can instantiate an `imgmaker` object for generation, which starts up a headless Google Chrome in the background.
+First, you can instantiate an `imgmaker` object, which starts up a headless Google Chrome in the background.

 ```python
 from imgmaker import imgmaker